JuliusBairaktaris/Qualcommax_NSS_Builder/README.md

 - Packet Steering: Disabled.
 - Software / Hardware flow offloading: Disabled.
 - Set your specific country code for WIFI.
-- Set `pbuf.opt.memory_profile=off` unless you have more than 65 clients connecting over wifi or are experiencing hangups while torrenting.

 ## Known Issues